Devotions

 Staying Plugged In

 One year, the unseasonable warm weather gave me the opportunity to finally wash my car.
-One of the items needed was a long extension cord for the vacuum cleaner and a place to plug it in.
-The nearest socket already had the freezer plugged into it.
-As I unplugged the freezer I said to myself, […]
+One of the items needed was a long extension cord for the vacuum cleaner and […]

 Read More